-A number of plans are also accessing the capital markets to provide extra protection.
-In 2012 Florida Citizens looked to the capital markets to significantly increase its reinsurance protection by issuing a \$750 million catastrophe bond making it the largest single-peril catastrophe bond in the history of the insurancelinked securities market.
-In 2013 Florida Citizens secured another layer of reinsurance protection via the capital markets by issuing a second \$250 million catastrophe bond.
-Louisiana Citizens also accessed the capital markets for the second consecutive year in 2013, joining a growing list that includes North Carolina's Beach and Windstorm Plan and the Massachusetts' Fair Plan.
+The Texas Windstorm Insurance Association also accessed the capital markets for the first time in 2014 via the issuance of a \$400 million catastrophe bond.
+Meanwhile, in 2013 Louisiana Citizens accessed the capital markets for the second consecutive year, joining a growing list that in previous years has included North Carolina's Beach and Windstorm Plan and the Massachusetts' Fair Plan.